uttamsengar23/SmithChart-TL-Analyzer/README.md

 ## **Smith Chart Based Transmission Line Analyzer (MATLAB App)**

-This documentation provides a **high‑quality, GitHub‑friendly and academically strong explanation** of all the RF, mathematical, and software concepts used in your MATLAB Smith Chart Transmission Line Analyzer App.
-All formulas are written in **pure Markdown**, so they render correctly on GitHub without LaTeX support.

----

 # **1. Introduction**

 This MATLAB App Designer project is an **interactive visualization tool** designed to help users understand the behavior of **high‑frequency transmission lines**.
 It implements the following key RF computations: